 The United States tax system has specific and detailed international tax and reporting laws regarding U.S. ownership of foreign businesses, assets and bank accounts.
 Hone Maxwell LLP has the tax law and international experience to help clients navigate the myriad of rules and comply with U.S. international tax and reporting regulations.
 In addition to helping clients avoid penalties, HMLLP’s attorneys work with local tax advisors to ensure optimum tax planning across multiple countries.
 HMLLP attorneys provide comprehensive guidance that includes both the technical counsel and compliance requirements to make sure the taxes are properly calculated and reported.

-The IRS has made foreign income and activities a top priority, resulting in more audits, additional scrutiny of international transactions, increased penalty assessments and criminal prosecutions for failing to report assets or activities properly.
-In certain circumstances, if a taxpayer fails to file even one required document with their income tax return, the statute of limitations will never begin on that return – meaning the entire tax return is open to IRS scrutiny indefinitely.
+The IRS has made foreign tax on income and activities a top priority, resulting in more audits, additional scrutiny of international transactions, increased penalty assessments and criminal prosecutions for failing to report assets or activities properly.
+In certain circumstances, if an international taxpayer fails to file even one required document with their income tax return, the statute of limitations will never begin on that return – meaning the entire tax return is open to IRS scrutiny indefinitely.

-From the Foreign Account Tax Compliance Act (FATCA) to the Report of Foreign Bank and Financial Accounts (FBAR) to Global Intangible Low-Taxed Income (GILTI) compliance, HMLLP’s attorneys provide the guidance needed to ensure compliance and minimize risk.
+From the Foreign Account Tax Compliance Act (FATCA) to the Report of Foreign Bank and Financial Accounts (FBAR) to Global Intangible Low-Taxed Income (GILTI) compliance, HMLLP’s international tax lawyers provide the guidance needed to ensure compliance and minimize risk.
 HMLLP attorneys are also well-versed in the Amnesty Programs available to those facing non-compliance issues.

 U.S. International Compliance can be overwhelming.
 There are constantly changing laws, multiple forms and the threat of severe penalties for non-compliance.
-It is essential to work with professionals who understand the technical rules and regulations and the compliance and reporting that is required.
+It is essential to work with an international tax lawyer who understand the technical rules and regulations and the compliance and reporting that is required.

 HMLLP assists U.S. citizens and residents with: